vental/vk2irc/README.md

     chmod 755 vk2irc.py

-In the home folder of user that would be used to start application create config file and name it .vk2irc Example configuration is located in vk2irc.ini In section [vk_bot], parameter access_token is the token that could be obtained from VK API, details on the URL
+In the home folder of user that would be used to start application create config file and name it .vk2irc Example configuration is located in vk2irc.ini In section [vk_bot], parameter _access_token_ is the token that could be obtained from VK API, details on the URL

  https://vk.com/dev/auth_mobile

-Application would need the following access rights (scope parameter) friends,photos,audio,video,messages,offline
+Application would need the following access rights (parameter _scope_ in http request) _friends,photos,audio,video,messages,offline_

-To be able to connect to VK multiuser chat room application needs to know it's id.
+To be able to connect to VK multiuser chat room application needs to know it's id (_chat_id_).
 This value could be obtained in response to a following request to VK API (note: the request must be executed from behalf of user that owns VK application and who's name would be used to deliver IRC messages to VK multiuser dialog)

  https://vk.com/dev/messages.getDialogs

-Section [irc_bot] contains IRC server settings.
+Section _[irc_bot]_ contains IRC server settings.
 Details under this URL

  https://pypi.python.org/pypi/irc